Mathematical Economic Analysis

 Homework

 Homework assignments must be submitted on time via Canvas.
-Computer crashes are not an excuse for late submission: be sure to save often and to back up to the cloud (e.g., with Google Drive or Drop Box).
-At the top of each assignment, include your name, a course identifier, and the assignment number.
+Computer problems are not an excuse for late submission: be sure to use autosave and to back up to the cloud.

 The TA for this course grades the homework.
 You may request supplementary comments from the TA, but do not request grade changes.
 The TA is not authorized to make grade changes.
 If you wish to contest a homework grade, you may submit your homework to me for regrading of the entire assignment.
 Be aware that I instruct my TA to be quite generous in grading, and regrading may produce a score reduction.